gilleslandais/ivoa-dcp-data-origin/README.md

 The following metadata can be repeated and could follow a controlled vocabulary.

 #### Involved agents
-- Author: name or orcid
+- Author: name or ORCID
 - Editor: name or URL
 - Journal: name or URL
 - Organization: name or URL
 - Datacenter that provides the result: name or URL
+- Contact: email

 #### Involved resources
 - Resource Identifier: ivoid of resource(s) hosted by the service which provides the result